 Where are you located & what are your hours?

 We are not a shelter (we rescue FROM shelters), therefore, we do not have a facility or operating hours.
-All of our dogs are in private foster homes with normal people who have jobs & families.
+All of our dogs are in private foster homes in SOUTHERN CALIFORNIA with normal people who have jobs & families.
 We are 100% volunteer based, with foster homes throughout Orange County & a few in LA County.
-We do have periodic adoption events, however, most of our adoptions are by private appointment only.
+We do have periodic adoption events, however, most of our adoptions are by private appointment only in the foster home.

 SOUTHERN CALIFORNIA ADOPTIONS ONLY.

 How do we adopt?

 The first step in the adoption process is filling out an application.
 We must have the application before you will be considered for a dog.
 A detailed, informative application will take priority over a quickly answered application.
 All applications must be filled out completely.
 Please do NOT fill out an application unless you are truly serious about adopting.
 If your completed application is APPROVED, someone will either contact you via e-mail or phone.
 While there may be certain dogs you are interested in, the application process will assist us in finding the perfect pet for you.
 Since we know the dogs personally & have first-hand knowledge of their personalities, please trust us on our suggestions & recommendations.
 Our goal is a perfect match for everyone, human & canine!
 However, filling out an application does not guarantee approval & we reserve the right to refuse an adoption.

 What is included in the adoption?